Medically reviewed by

 In a study involving Indian research subjects living in Antarctica, investigators realized that seasonal changes and winter, in particular, may negatively affect sleep efficiency.

-During the research period, the subjects suffered a significant reduction in sleep efficiency, which they measured through parameters such as sleep latency, time spent in the four sleep stages, and duration of the waking period after sleep onset.
+During the research period, the subjects suffered a significant reduction in sleep efficiency, which they measured through parameters such as sleep latency, time spent in the four sleep stages, and duration of waking periods after sleep onset.

 - Sleep Latency: This term is the time to fall asleep after turning off the lights or getting into bed.
 The subjects of this study experienced longer latency periods, which translates to less efficient sleep.